 Today Julie had an interview with Managing Director Bob Smith.

-No matter how important you deem the job a person does, resist the urge to capitalize his or her title if it does not name him or her.
+No matter how important you deem the job a person does, resist the urge to capitalize their title if it does not name them.

 I can’t wait to meet Pope Francis when I am in Rome.